FaultyTwo/IC8255A-arduino-lib/README.md

 ## How To Use The Library

 ### Creating an object
-To save you from headache, the object uses two arrays as its arguments for setting Arduino pins.
+To save you from headache, the object requires two int array arguments to set everything up correctly.

 First array contains the pin number of Arduino that are connected to D0-D7 pins of 8255A in order.
 The array size must equal to eight.